- Research groups

 Within the Sickle Cell Disease Consortium (www.sichelzellkrankheit.info - in German) of the Society for Pediatric Oncology and Hematology (GPOH), the Department of Pediatric Oncology, Hematology and Immunology at Heidelberg University Hospital is responsible for the Sickle Cell Disease Patient Registry.
 There are 579 patients registered in this registry (as of 06/2020).
 Results from the Anemia Research Group and the registry have contributed to our hope for the inclusion of sickle cell disease in the list of target diseases for newborn screening in the near future.
 The Sickle Cell Disease Registry is funded by the German Childhood Cancer Foundation.

-The GPOH Rare Anemia Register includes patients with rare anemia requiring treatment who are not already recorded in another GPOH register.
+The GPOH Rare Anemia Registry includes patients with rare anemia requiring treatment who are not already recorded in another GPOH register.
 These include thalassemia intermedia and thalassemia maior, the serious erythrocyte membrane diseases and the enzyme defects of the erythrocytes.
 Patients with unexplained anemia can also be included in the registry, for which we offer comprehensive genetic diagnostics.
-The register of rare anemias is funded by the Dietmar Hopp Foundation.
+The registry of rare anemias is funded by the Dietmar Hopp Foundation.